aslamplr/leptos_oidc/README.md

 - Refreshing access tokens and storing them in local storage.
 - Working with client and server side rendering

+### Missing Features

+- Refetch access token periodically/automatically in the background
+- Some minor code refactoring/cleanup

 ## Installation

 To use **leptos_oidc** in your Leptos-based application, add it as a dependency in your `Cargo.toml` file: